-Once your program is fully recruited, you can start to move forward with the arrangements with your department and in field
+Once your program is fully recruited, you can start to move forward with the arrangements for your department and in field logistics.

-Once you reach the minimum number of students you will have to start reaching out to your vendors to make bookings.
-These will likely be based on the research you have already done in creating your budget and include accommodations, transportation, and special activities (e.g.: events, site visits, conferences, etc).
+Once you reach the minimum number of students, you will have to start reaching out to your vendors to make bookings.
+These will likely be based on the research you have already done in creating your budget and include accommodations, transportation, and special activities (such as events, site visits, conferences, etc.).
 As you reach out to vendors, it is important to connect them with the GSP Operations Specialist for payments to be made, bookings confirmed, and ensure that everything fits into the previously approved budget.

 Once recruitment for the program is full, you and the students will receive instructions by email for purchasing your flights.
 The email will include a travel information form that you must fill out and return to the travel agent in person or electronically.